 Local logistics infrastructure

-The local logistics infrastructure in the British Isles will see a large increase in demand in relation to supply in the first year, resulting in the creation of many local distribution centres.
-I anticipate that at the start, British e-commerce stores will be more likely to use the services provided by local logistics operators due to time pressure and new regulations.
-This trend will continue until consumption in the market equalises and decreases.
+The local logistics infrastructure in the British Isles will see a large increase in demand about supply in the first year, resulting in the creation of many local distribution centers.
+I anticipate that at the start, British ecommerce stores will be more likely to use the services provided by local logistics operators due to time pressure and new regulations.
+This trend will continue until consumption in the market equalizes and decreases.